skylight-hq/skylight.digital/_blog_posts/public_servant_learning_techniques.md

 ## Conclusion

 Force of habit and lack of knowing how to begin prevent you, the hard working public servant, from following these suggestions.
-I hope I have convinced you, however, that the return on investment for your time will be tremendous if you follow these simple five suggestions.
+I hope I've convinced you, however, that the return on investment for your time will be tremendous if you follow these simple five suggestions.